The Future of IoT: How IoT Brings Value Across Industries

 Future of IoT in agriculture: precision farming

 The agricultural field is currently experiencing a decline in the human workforce which triggers the adoption of connected farming solutions that reduce human involvement in agriculture processes.

-Hundred of years ago, manufacture was carried out manually, and afterward, the First Industrial Revolution gave rise to steam power and the cotton gin.
+Hundreds of years ago, manufacturing was carried out manually, and afterward, the First Industrial Revolution gave rise to steam power and the cotton gin.
 From the mid-1800s to the early 1900s, large factories experienced advancement in their working practices: chemical fertilizers, grain elevators, use of electricity, and satellites to adjust their workflows.

 Specialized equipment, wireless connectivity, sensors, drones, and IoT solutions in general, are the next steps in reinventing farming as we know it.